 Samuel Fuller’s Shock Corridor is seminal in its representations of madness and the asylum as a site of psychological horror.
 One need only look at One Flew Over the Cuckoo’s Nest, Martin Scorsese’s Shutter Island, and even the TV series American Horror Story for a sense of its influence on American cinema and popular culture.

-The Hills Have Eyes Part 2 – 16th September (Arrow)
+The Hills Have Eyes Part 2 – 16 September (Arrow Video)

 The Koker Trilogy – 23 September (Criterion)